-CPM differs from traditional performance management in that it’s an ongoing, cyclical process.
-It’s not, as is the case with the annual performance review, a linear process with a clearly defined start and end point.
-To put it simply, it’s the antithesis of the annual appraisal - and that’s why we love it.
+CPM differs from traditional performance management in that it’s an ongoing, cyclical process – as opposed to a linear process with a pre-defined start and endpoint.
+CPM is the antithesis of the annual appraisal or performance review.

-✅ Frequent two-way feedback between manager, team, and employee
+- Frequent feedback between manager, team, and employee

 High employee utility

-Of course, manager capabilities also have a direct impact on whether performance management is effective or not.
-Being able to give constructive feedback and participate in meaningful performance conversations is a skill in itself, which is why organisations need to coach their employees in the art of effective performance reviews.
+No matter how robust your process, manager capabilities have a direct impact on the effectiveness of performance management.
+Providing constructive feedback and participating in meaningful performance conversations is a skill in itself, which is why organisations need to coach their employees in the art of effective performance reviews.

-So what are some of the key things managers need to be mindful of when participating in a performance conversation?
+Here are some of the key things you should be mindful of when participating in a performance conversation:

-...that last one is a big one, because no employee is going to speak about their weaknesses if they know that admission could hurt them financially.
+...this last one is crucial.
+No employee is going to speak about their weaknesses if they know that admission could hurt them financially.

 Performance tech that empowers

-This is where modern performance technology really comes into play.
-But not just any technology.
-At OpenBlend, we’ve developed a coaching-led performance system that supports and encourages regular conversation and collaboration.
-Ours is a new breed of performance tech that empowers employees and managers by delivering deep insights into the key drivers that matter most to them - both in the context of their work and home life.
+At OpenBlend, we’ve developed a coaching-led performance enablement platform that supports and encourages regular conversations and collaboration.
+Our people-centric approach empowers employees and managers by delivering deeper insights into the key drivers that matter most to them – at home and at work.